wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

 > [!tip]
 >
-> Although, these lessons focuses on integrating the `Chat` widget, you may find
+> Although these lessons focus on integrating the `Chat` widget, you may find
-> cleanner to make your own UI to avoid the needs of hooking.
+> it cleaner to make your own UI to avoid the needs of hooking.
 If you prefer to
-> do so, you can still levreage a lot of the pure Moly Kit abstractions, like
+> do so, you can still leverage a lot of the pure Moly Kit abstractions, like
 > the built-in implemented clients, attachments abstractions, async utilities,
 > etc. This way, you will not need to deal with SSE, handling JSON format
-> inconsistencies, fight some web compatibility issues, etc that are already
+> inconsistencies, fight some web compatibility issues, etc. that are already
 > solved by these built-in implementations.

 ### 1. Adding a new chat

-Update the DSL t include the chat below the image grid, inside the image browser.
+Update the DSL to include the chat below the image grid, inside the image browser.

 ```rust